Planetary-Lab/groups/readme.txt

 Groups is an efficient and powerful solution, providing group-based user membership management, group-based capabilities and content access control.

+== This Version ==

+This version has been modified by Andy McGuinness for Freedom Games, Inc., with the intent to expand the capabilities of this already-powerful, already-wonderful plugin.
+Freedom Games, Inc. has a very specific use-case for this plugin, which requires modification.
+Any donation or thanks for this plugin should go to the original author, "kento" (Karim Rahimpur) www.itthinx.com.
+This derivative work is also licensed under the GPLv3 license, as is required.

+For any issues or questions pertaining to the modifications contained herein, please feel free to [open an issue](https://github.com/Planetary-Lab/groups/issues).
+Pull requests are welcome to fix any errors or improve code quality, but any functionality improvements would be better served with a fork, as there is no intention to expand this derivative work outside of our own use-case.

 == Description ==

 Groups is designed as an efficient, powerful and flexible solution for group-oriented membership and content access control.